 CSC’s new indoor cultural center, located near the Inner Harbor in Downtown Baltimore, opened in September 2014.
 This achievement was made possible with the support of devoted audiences and individual, corporate, philanthropic and governmental partners.
 CSC transformed a 19th Century landmark bank building into a modern 260-seat theater inspired by Shakespeare’s Globe.
 The inaugural Season for Celebration opened with a week of festivities, including a ribbon-cutting on September 15, 2014, and a gala reception and performance of A Midsummer Night’s Dream on September 20, 2014.

 To the delight of loyal patrons who have shared this journey, CSC will continue performing outdoors every summer at its longtime home in the picturesque PFI Historic Park in Ellicott City, Md.
 Each summer, thousands join CSC under the stars for festival-style productions of Shakespeare’s works in an enchanting, family-friendly setting where picnics and wine are welcome.

 The staff and artists at CSC are attempting to create a new model for what a “theater company” is – one that connects to its community and its neighbors in an open way, and one that serves all members of the community including those who don’t have easy access to the arts.

 Behind the scenes, CSC takes pride in its artistic and proficient organizational management.
-More than 50 artists, led by the Founding Artistic Director Ian Gallanar, Managing Director Lesley Malin and a vigorous Board of Trustees, are the major forces behind CSC’s success.
+More than 50 artists, led by the Founder and Artistic Director Ian Gallanar, Managing Director Lesley Malin and a vigorous Board of Trustees, are the major forces behind CSC’s success.
 Their collaboration is the foundation on which this arts organization has built its popularity and attracted the attention of media from around the country including CNN, Money Magazine, American Theater Magazine, Arrive Magazine, Southern Living Magazine, the New York Times, the Washington Post and the Baltimore Sun.

 CSC’s professional artists also work with other Baltimore and District of Columbia theater companies including Synetic Theater, Everyman Theatre, Taffety Punk, Rep Stage, The Shakespeare Theater, The Folger, WSC Avant Bard, Gala Hispanic, The American Shakespeare Center, The Bay Theatre Company and others.